fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 ### 3. Fake

 So if you are doing these instructions in order, you may remember that in our core integration tests, namely `org.fnives.test.showcase.core.integration.CodeKataAuthIntegrationTest` we actually had a Fake implementation of this class.
-But we never verified that the Fake behaves exactly as will the real thing, so let's do that.
+But we never verified that the Fake behaves exactly as the real thing, so let's do that.
 Sadly we can't depend on the `org.fnives.test.showcase.core.integration.fake.CodeKataUserDataLocalStorage` since it's in a test module.
 However with usage of testFixtures we are able to share test classes as we had previously shared an Extension.
 Take a look at `core/src/testFixtures/java`, in package `org.fnives.test.showcase.core.integration.fake` We have a `FakeUserDataLocalStorage`.
 We can use that since it's in the testFixture.